ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-2-2.md

-Chapter 2: The Meaning and Practice of Mindful Resilience: Techniques for Practicing Mindful Resilience
+Techniques for Practicing Mindful Resilience
 =======================================================================================================

 Mindful resilience is a practice that involves cultivating inner strength and adaptability in the face of life's challenges.
 In this chapter, we will explore techniques for practicing mindful resilience.